atrocore/atropim/docs/en/user-guide/attributes.md

 ## Available Attribute Types

 Attributes are automatically validated according to their type.
-The following attribute types are available in the TreoPIM system:
+The following attribute types are available in the AtroPIM system:

 ![Attribute types](../../_assets/attributes/attribute-types-list.jpg)